 Once USCIS finishes reviewing the petition, potentially months or years later, it will decide whether to approve or deny it.
 If USCIS approves the petition, the National Visa Center will process the case.
 If the petition involves an immediate relative, the National Visa Center will ask the U.S. sponsor to complete Form I-864 (Affidavit of Support) and promptly send the case to a U.S. consulate in the home country of the foreign national.

 If the petition does not involve an immediate relative, the foreign national will need to go through a waiting period before applying for a green card.
 This results from the annual caps placed on foreign nationals who can get family-based green cards.
 The backlog lasts for years in most cases but varies according to the type of relative and their home country.
-In August 2019, however, there will be no wait for spouses and unmarried children under 21 of green card holders.
-This is an unusual opportunity that likely will not last for long.
-It may be especially useful for dependents who are already living legally in the U.S. and can use the streamlined adjustment of status process.

 If USCIS denies the petition, the sponsor can file a new petition that addresses the problem that resulted in the denial.
 (You can appeal a denial, but filing a new petition is usually more efficient.)